rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module/05_lecture-M1.md

 		- Now that system extracted ur website on it's own storage & the developer got a Public static IP address <br>let's say 253.231.91.63 ✔<br>Q : Now u as a normal human being , can u remember this IP address <br>Ans : No , u can't & even no other person can remember this IP address <br>- cuz in this world , there are many different websites where u visit
 		- So the developer was that on his website , very less people are coming on his website <br>so he got to know that people not able to remember ur website's Public Static IP address
 		- so that developer went to companies like GODADDY , so these companies sell different Domain names <br>for IP addresses of different websites - like wscube.com : here "wscube.com" is a name <br>so WsCube Company purchased a Domain name i.e "wscube.com" from GODADDY
-			- when that developer purchase this Domain name from GODADDY <br>then GoDaddy will give 2 things to that developer <br>1) with that Domain name , he also got a setting dashboard page of that Domain Name <br>settings like "how to connect that name with the Public Static IP address of a website" , etc.. <br>2) & to login into this setting page , username & password also got
+			- Q : when that developer purchase this Domain name from GODADDY <br>then GoDaddy will give 2 things to that developer <br>1) with that Domain name , he also got a setting dashboard page of that Domain Name <br>settings like "how to connect that name with the Public Static IP address of a website" , etc.. <br>2) & to login into this setting page , username & password also got
 		- Q : Why that developer purchase a domain name ? <br>Ans : cuz so that he can attach/link that IP address (of his website) with that Domain name <br>so when anyone search "wscube.com" then that person will went to that IP address ✔
 			- Eg : Q : in this world , there are many humans , so in daily life , do u call people by saying them <br>"u come here human" & some people face matches each other <br>Ans : No cuz u call them via their own name , so same with each IP address has their own domain name
 			- Q : is that setting page of Domain name or that domain name connected with <br>that website's IP address (which is made by the developer) or not ?<br>Ans : No , so 1st we need to connect <br>Q : what that developer need to do to connect the domain name with that Private static IP address (of that website) <br>Ans : so we need to fill the information of setting page - of that domain name which is purchased by that developer <br>- what info we need to fill - we'll see